 A "No Project" scenario is not viable, as drilling is essential to confirm the commercial viability of gas reserves in PSC TL-SO-19-16.
-Without it, Timor-Leste would remain reliant on energy imports, hindering economic growth.
+Confirmation of commercial resources and their future development would reduce reliance on energy imports and provide future export earnings for the nation of Timor-Leste.
 There are no alternative technologies to access subsurface hydrocarbons without drilling.

-The original Chuditch-2 well site (4.8 km from Chuditch-1) was unsuitable due to seafloor ridges and mounds, which could impact benthic habitats and caused issues with safe rig positioning.
-A new location, 286 m away, offers a flatter seabed with minimal environmental impact.
+An original Chuditch-2 well site was selected (4.8km from Chuditch-1) but proved unsuitable following surveying of the proposed drilling area in 2024, due to seafloor ridges and mounds, which could impact benthic habitats and caused issues with safe rig positioning.
+A new location, 286m further east, was selected as it offered a flatter seabed with minimal environmental impact.
 Further relocation is not feasible due to geological constraints, environmental equivalence, and cost implications.